 He found an old A-fork saddle that he cleaned up and oiled its leather.
 He changed out its worn bucking rolls, its cinch straps, latigo, and even replaced a stirrup with one that he found on another old saddle that looked cannibalized.
 He used whatever old tack that still looked usable that the other cowboys didn't claim.
 He made sure he didn't touch any of their gear.

-He had forgot about the times he had worked in the mud mugging some steer, or being wet when he wished he were dry and drinking a warm cup of coffee.
+He had forgotten about the times he had worked in the mud mugging some steer or being wet when he wished he were dry and drinking a warm cup of coffee.
 He'd forgotten the long days during calving season, getting cattle out of a neighbor's property after they escaped through a break in a fence, or nursing the sick back to health.

 Pushing cows to a loading chute can be sort of boring when having to wait for a new truck to back in.
 He shook his head remembering how this all started as a short conversation outside a grocery store.
 He was buying a loaf of bread when he overheard a local rancher say how he couldn't find good help who knew anything about cows, never mind horses.